Oberon Matters

 • A Microsoft 365 Access database holds information about site pages plus some more information used to maintain the site.
 Access with the help of Excel writes out files that Expression Web uses to build the sitemap file that Google and Bing use to index the site.

-• Ipswitch WS_FTP 12 is used to transfer the pages to the server.
+• Progress WS_FTP 12 is used to transfer the pages to the server.
 This program allows both transfer of single pages and a semi-automated process that transfers all changed pages in a batch.
-It also runs automatically each day to collect visitor statistics.

 • Nobody like broken links, so link checking is done occasionally using Xenu's Link Sleuth.

-• The software used for analysis of visitor statistics is WebLog Expert.
+• The software used for analysis of visitor statistics is AWstats integrated into cPanel at the hosting server.

-• The site search system is based on the Fluid Dynamics Search Engine.
+• The site search system used to be based on the Fluid Dynamics Search Engine.
+A change at the hosting service stopped this from working so now search requests are passed across to Bing.

 • Style sheets are maintained with TopStyle.

 • The majority of still photos taken for the site are done with a Nikon D5600 camera, with the occasional still from a Nikon 1 V3 camera or a Zero-X Vega drone.
-If nothing else is available at the time, photos might be taken using a mobile phone.
+If nothing else is available at the time, photos might be taken using a mobile phone (currently a Motorola g54 5G).

 • Basic image processing is done with Adobe Photoshop, with occasional tweaks (such as batch resizing and watermarking) done with NCH Pixillion Image Converter.
 Photo collages are built using NCH PhotoPad Image Editor.
 Photos are renamed from what the camera calls them using Bulk Rename Utility.